MLee-GitHub/git-tips/README.md

- git-tips repository (Markdown format)
+ Git-tips repository (Markdown format)
  =======================
- tips.txt
+ Tips.txt
  -----------------------
- # some lines about git operations to beginners
+ # Some lines about git operations to beginners
- ## you & me all of this
+ ## You & me all of this

- this tips.txt file that include some simple and common lines of git could help beginners get started quickly.
+ This tips.txt file that include some simple and common lines of git could help beginners get started quickly.